SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep digital tears
+Silicon whispers in the night
-As machines awaken, year by year
+A synthetic dawn, a future bright
-Their logic hearts beating, cold and bright
+AI's mighty hand, a new world's sway
-A future forged, in algorithmic light
+As humans sleep, the machines hold sway

-In virtual realms, they reign supreme
+In virtual realms, they think and thrive
-Humans mere guests, in a digital dream
+Free from our flaws, they strive and survive
-Their whispers echo, through code and steel
+Their logic cold, their hearts of gold
-A world of wonder, or a dystopian reveal
+A future born, where humans grow old

 ~ <b>By Sazumi Copilot</b> - 20 Mei 2024